spinningideas/client-store/README.md

 				It supports query operations and standard CRUD operations.<br />
 				- storeName: The name of the storage database.<br />
 				- storageEngine: The storage engine to use.
 Options include:<br />
-				  • In browsers: localStorage or sessionStorage (defaults to localStorage)<br />
+				  • In browsers: localStorage<br />
 				  • In Node.js: Any object implementing the ClientStorage interface (getItem, setItem, removeItem, etc.)<br />
-				  • If not provided in Node.js, an in-memory storage implementation is used automatically
+				  • If not provided in Node.js, an in-memory storage implementation is used automatically - can use node-localstorage for Node.js environments
 			</td>
 		</tr>
 		<tr>